 6. Wicked Kitchen

-You can purchase Wicked Kitchen products at Tesco.
+You can purchase Wicked Kitchen products online or in-store at Tesco.
 Or, if you’re a fan of Wicked Kitchen’s food but prefer to make your own, you can buy its cookbook right here.

 7. Linda McCartney

 Vegan and vegetarian food brand Linda McCartney has been pioneering the meat-free movement for years.
 The company’s vegan sausage roll includes a Vegetarian Cumberland Sausage-Style filling with soya and wheat protein, wrapped in a flaky puff pastry.
 It contains a heap of protein and fiber but no cholesterol, making it the comfort food of dreams.